Last updated on July 2, 2023 by Wandering our World

 Stretching over 400km across France and Spain, the Pyrenees has many options for camping – both paid campsites and wild camping.
-We look at both in this article, including the rules, tips, and some of the best campsites to visit if you’re planning a trip.
+We look at both in this article.
+First sharing our favourite campsites in the Pyrenees, and then the rules around wild camping in the Pyrenees.

 So read on, and begin your Pyrenees camping adventure!